matfish2/craft-entry-meta/README.md

    browser.
 4. It does not allow for ad-hoc data that could pertain to a single post or just some posts, without creating yet another field.
-5. It is saved to the `content` table, rather than the `entries` table, where it naturally belongs.
+5. It is saved to the `content` table, rather than the element's root table (e.g `entries`), where it naturally belongs.

-Entry metadata offers a more flexible, schemaless alternative, which by-passes the Craft data structure and allows you to save metadata in JSON format directly to the `entries` table.
+Entry metadata offers a more flexible, schemaless alternative, which by-passes the Craft data structure and allows you to save metadata in JSON format directly to the element's root table (e.g `entries` or `commerece_products`).

 ## Installation